-This weeks Senior Sunday post focus’ on the Central Texas Dachshund Rescue in Humble, TX.
+This weeks Senior Sunday post focus’ on the Golden Retriever Rescue of North Texas (GRRNT) in Dallas, TX.

 Seniors have a lot to teach, we just need to be willing to watch, listen, and learn… (Divinity’s Dad, 2012)